-In the event of termination of employment under certain circumstances, a prorated portion of the award for the period of service of the participant during the performance period would be earned and shares issued following the completion of the performance period and determination of the Company's relative TSR.
+In the event of termination of employment under certain circumstances, a prorated portion of the award for the period of service of the participant during the performance period would be earned and shares issued following the completion of the performance period and determination of the Company's relative and absolute TSR.

-The restricted stock grant and stock option grant each vest one-fourth on each of the first four anniversaries of the grant date, generally subject to the NEO's continued employment through each such anniversary.
+The time vested restricted stock units and stock option grants each vest one-fourth on each of the first four anniversaries of the grant date, generally subject to the NEO's continued employment through each such anniversary.
 Stock options are granted with an exercise price equal to the closing stock price of our Common Stock on the NASDAQ Global Select Market as of the date of grant.

-Further detail regarding the treatment of such outstanding equity awards upon termination of employment of our NEO's in various circumstances is described in this proxy in the table included in "Executive Compensation - Potential Payments as a Result of Termination or Change in Control (CIC)."
+Further detail regarding the treatment of such outstanding equity awards upon termination of employment of our NEO's in various circumstances is described in this Proxy Statement in the table included in "Executive Compensation - Potential Payments as a Result of Termination or Change in Control (CIC)."